Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 Optional: Git status styling

-If you want clearer Git signals, keep it simple and avoid overly “busy” prompts:
+If you want clearer Git signals:

 [git_status]